 Coachella Valley Real Estate Sales Overview

-Over a period of 400 days, the Coachella Valley real estate market recorded nearly 8,500 home sales worth a combined $7.44 billion.
-This is closed sale data, not estimates, list prices, or projections.
+Over a 400 day period, the Coachella Valley real estate market recorded nearly 8,500 home sales worth about $7.5 billion.
+This report is based on closed sale data, not estimates, list prices, or projections.

 By the Numbers